Jacksfilms: Early life

-Douglass was born in Columbia, Maryland, on June 30, 1988, and is primarily of Irish ancestry.
-He has two older sisters.
-During high school he started to develop a love for music, and he learned to play the French horn and the piano.
+John Patrick Douglass was born on June 30, 1988 to David Douglass and Donna (née Harding) Douglass.
+He grew up in Columbia, Maryland, and is primarily of Irish ancestry.
+During high school he started to develop a love for music, learning to play the French horn and the piano.
 In May 2006, during his senior year of high school, he created short video sketches for a school assignment, leading him to decide to create films.
 The next month, he started using YouTube and uploading videos.
 After graduating from high school, Douglass attended American University, where he majored in film and minored in music theory.